john-cd/rust_howto/bk/drafts/language/trait_objects.md

 ## Static Dispatch vs. Dynamic Dispatch {#static-dispatch-vs-dynamic-dispatch}

-Trait objects enable dynamic dispatch.
+Trait objects enable _dynamic dispatch_.
 This means that the decision of which concrete method implementation to call is made _at runtime_, rather than at compile time.
-This is in contrast to static dispatch, which Rust uses with generics, where the compiler generates specialized code for each concrete type used with a generic function or struct.
+This is in contrast to _static dispatch_, which Rust uses with generics (and `impl Trait`, see below), where the compiler generates specialized code for each concrete type used by a generic item.

 | Feature | Static Dispatch (Generics) | Dynamic Dispatch (Trait Objects) |
 |---------|----------------------------|---------------------------------|